nasa/cFE/docs/cFE Application Developers Guide.md

 #### 6.6 Sending Software Bus Messages

-After an SB message has been created (see Section 6.5) and its contents have been set to the appropriate values, the application can call CFE_SB_SendMsg() to send the message on the SB.
+After an SB message has been created (see Section 6.5) and its contents have been set to the appropriate values, the application can then send the message on the SB.
 An example of this is shown below:

 ```
 FILE: sample_app.c